NYC Celebrates Resilience Repairs in the Rockaways

-McCray spoke positively of the project and added that the Mayor's Fund will continue to do its best to assist families effected by Sandy who are still waiting to return home.
+McCray spoke positively of the project and added that the Mayor’s Fund will continue to do its best to assist families affected by Sandy who are still waiting to return home.

 Through LISC, Nelligan White assisted in the restoration of 21 homes.
 We provided initial site documentation, feasibility studies, code analysis, and full construction documents in addition to participating in meetings and community events.